 WHY WE WORK

 Modern life pulls people in more directions than they can track.
 Schedules crowd out attention, and most folks spend less time noticing their places and the people and creatures they share them with.
 The Hill Country is under its own pressure—rapid growth, drought, overuse, and decisions made too quickly to account for long-term impacts on land, water, and community life.
 When people lose track of their surroundings, judgment slips and problems stay hidden until they’re too large to ignore.
-La Cuna exists to counter that drift.
+La Cuna exists to rebuild those relationships.
 Through creative collaboration and interdisciplinary work, we help surface clearer ways of living—approaches that strengthen ecological resilience while making daily life more thoughtful, connected, and workable.

 WHAT WE DO